 Emma Randall’s illustrations are practically bursting with color and joy.
-In her latest, The Twelve Days of Christmas, she turns the classic holiday song into a fresh, vibrant, and delightful read.
-The result is a gorgeous book that little ones and their parents will love adding to their holiday reading tradition.
-In this installment of Meet the Illustrator, Emma shares her favorite illustration from The Twelve Days of Christmas, a simple way that parents can help their kids draw, and an absolutely adorable illustration of her new baby.
+In Over the River and Through the Wood and The Twelve Days of Christmas, she turns classic holiday songs into a fresh, vibrant, and delightful read.
+The result is gorgeous books that little ones and their parents will love adding to their holiday reading traditions.
+In this installment of Meet the Illustrator, Emma shares a behind-the-scenes look at her illustration process, a simple way that parents can help their kids draw, and an absolutely adorable illustration of her new baby.

 What first made you excited about art?